megalut/megalut/runs/great3/README.md

 This is a rather fast one.
 It runs a shape measurement (apaptive moments) on the 9 "star" stamps of each subfield of the given branch.

 MegaLUT uses astropy tables to hold all catalogs.
-And it saves these tables into python "pickle" files.
-The result of this script is such a catalog, in your workdir/subfield/obs: "star_meascat.pkl".
+And it saves these tables into python pickle files.
+The result of this script is such a catalog, in your workdir/subfield/obs: `star_meascat.pkl`.

 ### run_12_measobsgals.py